EmilyDirsh/magicmockup/README.markdown

     npm install coffee-script

-...Depending on if you are using Ruby & Gem or Node.js & NPM.
+...Depending on if you are using Ruby & Gem or Node.js & NPM. j
 As CoffeeScript is JavaScript, we suggest installing Node.js and using `npm` for installation.

-Build magicmockup.js using `cake build` - this will compile magicmockup.coffee and concatenate it with the dependencies in the deps/ directory.

-There is a really simple script included for helping you to remember the commands to start a test webserver (based on Python — although any web server would work).
+Build MagicMockup using `coffee -c magicmockup.coffee`

+For development, you can run `coffee -cw magicmockup.coffee`, and coffe will watch the file and automatically recompile whenever you make a change.

+`test.svg` is a click-through test for the current directives.
+Open it in your favorite browser and watch the magic happen!
+If you add new directives to Magic Mockup, make sure you add a test for it as well in `test.svg`

 ## TODO

 * More Directives
-* Easier setup (no SVG hand-editing, even if it's just copy/paste)
 * External document links
 * Animations
 * External directive file (possibly)